-5 FREE Alternatives to Speedify – 2018 Fast & Safe Options
+5 FREE Alternatives to Speedify – Fast & Safe Options in 2020

 Speedify is a relatively young VPN that, according to its CEO Alex Gizis, puts more emphasis on speed than security.
 It relies on its channel bonding feature to combine the power of multiple connections – like your home wi-fi and 4G cell data allowance – to boost your internet speed.